AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/dimensions/view-dimensions.md

 When you hover over a dimension and click the grey right-arrow next to it, a list of its dimension items appears.
 Any list of dimension items usually shows the top items for the last 30 days.

-If you scroll down to the bottom of the list, you will see a **[!UICONTROL Show Top Items From Last 6 Months]**.
-Click this option to see top dimension items from the last 180 days.
+If you scroll down to the bottom of the list, you see **[!UICONTROL Show Top Items From Last 18 Months]**.
+Click this option to see top dimension items from the last 547 days.